Leap second: Phase-out and future of leap seconds

-On 18 November 2022, the General Conference on Weights and Measures (CGPM) resolved to eliminate leap seconds by or before 2035.
+On 18 November 2022, the General Conference on Weights and Measures (CGPM) passed Resolution 4, directing that the maximum permitted difference between UT1 and UTC be increased "in, or before, 2035."
 The difference between atomic and astronomical time will be allowed to grow to a larger value yet to be determined.
+The resolution instructs the CIPM (International Committee for Weights and Measures) to develop, in consultation with the International Telecommunication Union (ITU) and other stakeholders, a plan to implement a new maximum (UT1–UTC) value by 2035 that would ensure UTC continuity for at least a century.
+The 28th CGPM, scheduled for October 2026, is expected to review and potentially approve this new limit.
 A suggested possible future measure would be to let the discrepancy increase to a full minute, which would take 50 to 100 years, and then have the last minute of the day taking two minutes in a "kind of smear" with no discontinuity.
 The year 2035 for eliminating leap seconds was chosen considering Russia's request to extend the timeline to 2040, since, unlike the United States's global navigation satellite system, GPS, which does not adjust its time with leap seconds, Russia's system, GLONASS, does adjust its time with leap seconds.

-ITU World Radiocommunication Conference 2023 (WRC-23), which was held in Dubai (United Arab Emirates) from 20 November to 15 December 2023 formally recognized the Resolution 4 of the 27th CGPM (2022) which decides that the maximum value for the difference (UT1-UTC) will be increased in, or before, 2035.
+ITU World Radiocommunication Conference 2023 (WRC-23), which was held in Dubai (United Arab Emirates) from 20 November to 15 December 2023, formally recognized the Resolution 4 of the 27th CGPM (2022), which decides that the maximum value for the difference (UT1-UTC) will be increased in, or before, 2035.